-a.
-A competitor or crew may make an immediate protest at the end of a race against the umpire's decision, or potential decision.
-(A protest may be made by an official club representative on their behalf).

-Ideally, a protest should be signalled to the Race Umpire, if launch based, by the raising of hands as soon as the crew has passed the Finish.
-Protests at a land based regatta may be made through the Chief Judge to the Co-ordinating Umpire.

-b.
-Should an immediate protest to the umpire fail, a further protest may be made to the Race Committee.

-Appellants should realise that the Race Committee cannot overturn a decision of the Race Umpire; its powers in this direction are limited to consideration of any new facts of which the umpire might not have been aware; and bringing these to the attention of the umpire, who may or may not then vary his decision.
+- A competitor or crew may make an immediate protest at the end of a race against the umpire's decision, or potential decision.
+(A protest may be made by an official club representative on their behalf). - Ideally, a protest should be signalled to the Race Umpire, if launch based, by the raising of hands as soon as the crew has passed the Finish.
+Protests at a land based regatta may be made through the Chief Judge to the Co-ordinating Umpire. - b.
+Should an immediate protest to the umpire fail, a further protest may be made to the Race Committee. - Appellants should realise that the Race Committee cannot overturn a decision of the Race Umpire; its powers in this direction are limited to consideration of any new facts of which the umpire might not have been aware; and bringing these to the attention of the umpire, who may or may not then vary his decision. - c.
+Any dispute or objection not satisfactorily settled between the crew concerned and the Regatta shall be referred in writing, by the Captain of the protesting club, to the Chairman of the

-- c.
-Any dispute or objection not satisfactorily settled between the crew concerned and the Regatta shall be referred in writing, by the Captain of the protesting club, to the Chairman of the Umpires Commission for the region in which the regatta is held, to act as arbiter, with copies to: - the Divisional Representative of the Division of the protesting club - the Captains of any other Club involved and their Divisional Representatives
+- Umpiring Committee for the region in which the regatta is held, to act as arbiter, with copies to: - the Regional Representative of the Region of the protesting club - the Captains of any other Club involved and their Regional Representatives

-Should any party involved be dissatisfied with the decision of the Chairman of the Regional Umpires Commission that party may refer the dispute, within one month, to the Chairman of the National Competition Committee who will be the final arbiter.
+Should any party involved be dissatisfied with the decision of the Chairman of the Regional Umpiring Committee that party may refer the dispute, within one month, to the Chairman of the National Competition Committee who will arbitrate.
+Should a conflict of interest appear during any protest, both parties can agree a replacement arbiter.
 Appellants should realise that once a protest is taken beyond the immediate time-frame of the race, the chance of anyone being able to restore a position in the event in question is remote.
-A successful protest involving a poor umpiring or Regatta decision shall be referred to the appropriate Regional Umpires Commission for discussion and action.
+A successful protest involving a poor umpiring or Regatta decision shall be referred to the appropriate Regional Umpiring Committee for discussion and action.